JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	Andel (T.) & Barth (N.) 2018
 	Jarvis (C.E.)
 2007.pdf

-Global availability
-	- in Russia
-	Griffin (C.L.)
-2018

-British efforts to maintain the cinnamon monopoly, and failure
-	Samaraweera (V.) 1971

 Cinnamon in the Spanish (Atlantic) world
 	- Dutch exports of cinnamon to Spain and Spanish world